-Download the software package here: http://accesio.com/files/packages/PCIe-IIRO-16%20Install.exe or can be found on the Manuals / Software tab on the product page.
+Download the software package here: http://accesio.com/files/packages/PCIe-IIRO-8%20Install.exe or from the Downloads tab on the product page.
 Run the downloaded installer which launches the Install Wizard.
 Follow the on-screen prompts to complete the software installation.
 When you see "Installation complete!" you will have options to "Show Samples".
 "Run Settings..." or "Finish".